September marks the beginning of fall, and it is a great time to plant your strawberries and layer them, too.

 - Additionally, check our tricks on how to grow tasty strawberries

-Runners along driveway shared by Cross Duck under © CC BY-NC-ND 2.0
+Runners along driveway by John Sheldon under © CC BY-NC-ND 2.0

-Strawberry layering shared by Ariel Mieling under © CC BY-NC 2.0
+Strawberry layering (also on social media) by Ariel Mieling under © CC BY-NC 2.0